kyverno/website/content/en/docs/Writing policies/generate.md

 A `generate` rule can be used to create additional resources when a new resource is created or when the source is updated.
 This is useful to create supporting resources, such as new role bindings or network policies for a namespace.

 The `generate` rule supports `match` and `exclude` blocks, like other rules.
-Hence, the trigger for applying this rule can be the creation of any resource and it's possible to match or exclude API requests based on subjects, roles, etc.
+Hence, the trigger for applying this rule can be the creation of any resource.
+It is also possible to match or exclude API requests based on subjects, roles, etc.

 The generate rule is triggered during the API CREATE operation.
 To keep resources synchronized across changes, you can use the `synchronize` property.
 When `synchronize` is set to `true`, the generated resource is kept in-sync with the source resource (which can be defined as part of the policy or may be an existing resource), and generated resources cannot be modified by users.
 If  `synchronize` is set to  `false` then users can update or delete the generated resource directly.